 All I can retort with is, “Get that off of a high school counselor’s wall, did you?”

 “No,” she replies smoothly.
-“But I’ll embroider it onto a throw pillow for you if you want.”
+“But I’ll embroider it on a throw pillow for you if you want.”

 I can’t fucking win with her.
 So maybe I should stop trying?
 Kyla knows that I’m chewing on her words and reaches a hand across the table to take mine.